 Ramen eggs (ajitsuke tamago or ajitama)

-What are ramen eggs?
+What are Ramen Eggs?

-Ramen eggs are also known as ajitsuke tamago or simply ajitama.
-They’re Japanese soft-boiled eggs marinated in a sweet and savory soy marinade.
 You’ll find these commonly placed on top of ramen (my favorite part!), but you could also simply enjoy them on top of rice, salads, or even sandwiches.

 Ramen eggs (ajitsuke tamago or ajitama)

-Initially when the eggs are boiled, the yolks tend to be runny, but the magic happens when you let them sit in the marinade overnight.
 The high salt content from the soy sauce draws water out from the yolk, causing it to firm up slightly (resulting in a jammy consistency) and concentrate its fatty flavors.
-The marination process also allows the sauce to permeate the egg, seasoning it throughout.
+The marination process also allows the sauce to permeate the egg, seasoning it throughout!

 Ramen eggs (ajitsuke tamago or ajitama)

-Cooking time for eggs
+Cooking Time for Eggs

-I find that the sweet spot for jammy, slightly runny egg yolks is 7 minutes.
+I find that the sweet spot for jammy, slightly runny egg yolks is about 7 minutes.
 For reference, that’s taking the eggs straight from the fridge (still cold) and then boiling them on medium-high since too high of a heat will crack your eggs from the rolling boil.

 If your eggs are coming from room temperature, boil them for 6 to 6.5 minutes instead for that similar egg texture.